pennstategeog467/sample-final-submission/README.md

 To include a screenshot or image, place the image file right next to the `README.md` file in this folder.
 Then, in the `README.md` file, write first and exclamation point, then a short description of your image in square brackets, then the file name of the image in parentheses directly after the square brackets.
 Like this: `![my screenshot](screenshot1.png)`.
 That bit of text then gets replaced with your picture once it's uploaded to GitHub.

-**Thank you for all your hard work this year.
+**Thank you for all your hard work this year!
 It's been very rewarding to see all that we've created.
-As always, if you have any questions, just let me know! (or create a new Issue on this repository with the button over on the right)**
+As always, if you have any questions, just let me know!** (or create a new Issue on this repository with the button over on the right)